hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 ```

 We can reassign the values in our example array the same way we would reassign a variable.
 An array can either
-be set all to a single value, or a sequence of values.
+be set all to a single value, or to a sequence of values.

 ```chpl
 var example_range = 0..10;